Fasuy-git/SESA6085/coursework/docs/coursework.typ

 #pagebreak()

 = Question 2
 == How many potential routes are there for data to pass from G1 to G2?
 List these routes.
-[2 Marks]
+[2 marks]

 For *Figure 1* in the coursework, the total number of paths the data can take, as well as the specific paths are detailed in *@q2a-solution*.